Cecil Rhodes: Rhodes Scholarship

-In his last will, he provided for the establishment of the Rhodes Scholarship.
+In his last will, Rhodes provided for the establishment of the Rhodes Scholarship.
 Over the course of the previous half-century, governments, universities and individuals in the settler colonies had been establishing travelling scholarships for this purpose.
 The Rhodes awards fit the established pattern.
 The scholarship enabled male students from territories under British rule or formerly under British rule and from Germany to study at Rhodes's alma mater, the University of Oxford.
-Rhodes' aims were to promote leadership marked by public spirit and good character, and to "render war impossible" by promoting friendship between the great powers.
+Rhodes's aims were to promote leadership marked by public spirit and good character, and to "render war impossible" by promoting friendship between the great powers.

 Memorials

 Rhodes Memorial stands on Rhodes's favourite spot on the slopes of Devil's Peak, Cape Town, with a view looking north and east towards the Cape to Cairo route.
 From 1910 to 1984 Rhodes's house in Cape Town, Groote Schuur, was the official Cape residence of the prime ministers of South Africa and continued as a presidential residence.

 His birthplace was established in 1938 as the Rhodes Memorial Museum, now known as Bishops Stortford Museum.
 The cottage in Muizenberg where he died is a provincial heritage site in the Western Cape Province of South Africa.
 The cottage today is operated as a museum by the Muizenberg Historical Conservation Society, and is open to the public.
 A broad display of Rhodes material can be seen, including the original De Beers board room table around which diamonds worth billions of dollars were traded.

 Rhodes University College, now Rhodes University, in Grahamstown, was established in his name by his trustees and founded by Act of Parliament on 31 May 1904.

 The residents of Kimberley, Northern Cape elected to build a memorial in Rhodes's honour in their city, which was unveiled in 1907.
 The 72-ton bronze statue depicts Rhodes on his horse, looking north with map in hand, and dressed as he was when he met the Ndebele after their rebellion.

 The founder of the original country of Rhodesia (now Zimbabwe), Cecil John Rhodes first visited Nyanga in the Eastern Highlands of the country in 1897.
-Captivated by the unspoilt and breathtaking beauty of the area, he immediately purchased a parcel of farms totalling 40000ha and then proceeded to import cattle from Mozambique and develop extensive plantations of apple and fruit trees.
-When he died in 1902, Rhodes bequeathed most of the estate to the nation, and this now forms the Rhodes Nyanga National Park.
+Captivated by the unspoilt and breathtaking beauty of the area, he immediately purchased a parcel of farms totalling 40,000 ha and then proceeded to import cattle from Mozambique and develop extensive plantations of apple and fruit trees.
+When he died in 1902, Rhodes bequeathed most of the estate to the nation, and this now forms the Nyanga National Park.
 Rhodes's original farmhouse has been meticulously preserved and is now the Rhodes Nyanga Hotel.
-Housed in the original stables is a fascinating museum that focuses on Rhodes's life and his achievements.